-The Seattle-based Web retailer introduced devices yesterday ranging in price from a $69 ad-supported ebook to the $599 top- of-the-line Kindle Fire HD, backed by 22 million movies, television shows, songs, apps, games, books and magazines.
+The Seattle-based Web retailer introduced devices yesterday ranging in price from a $69 ad-supported e-reader to the $599 top-of-the-line Kindle Fire HD, backed by 22 million movies, TV shows, songs, apps, games, books and magazines.

-Chief Executive Officer Jeff Bezos, who unveiled the devices in Santa Monica, California, is retooling the tablets as consumers face a widening array of choices, including new entries from Google Inc. (GOOG) and Microsoft Corp.
+Chief Executive Officer Jeff Bezos is retooling the tablets as consumers face a widening array of choices, including new entries from Google Inc. (GOOG) and Microsoft Corp.
 (MSFT) At stake is a piece of a market that may reach $66.4 billion this year, according to research firm DisplaySearch.